squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ## Step 1: Create a Sample Project

-You can initialize the project files using:
+In the same folder you activated your Python virtual environment (see "Installation" section above), you can bootstrap a working Squirrels project using:

 ```bash
 sqrl init --core